adamdawoodCNH/ttest/README.md

 Results will be stored in the results folder

-New features in version 2:
+New features in this version:

 * Results will be automatically written to .csv files inside descriptive folder names within the results folder
 * The type of test (either t-test or wilcoxon) will be found under the testType variable in the results files